There are three sub-classes of licensed engineers.

-- Engineer fire safety This class is unrestricted in the field of fire safety engineering and includes alternative solutions.
+- Engineer fire safety This class is unrestricted in the field of fire safety engineering and includes deemed-to-satisfy and performance solutions.
 Fire safety engineering is the application of engineering principles, rules and expert judgement based on a scientific appreciation of fire and its effects, and of the reaction and behaviour of people in the event of fire.

-- Engineer building services This class is unrestricted in the field of building services and includes alternative solutions.
+- Engineer building services This class is unrestricted in the field of building services and includes deemed-to-satisfy and performance solutions.
 Building services may include mechanical building services, hydraulic building services, electrical building services, fire safety systems, building acoustics and energy management in buildings.

-- Engineer civil This class is unrestricted in the field of civil engineering and includes alternative solutions.
+- Engineer civil This class is unrestricted in the field of civil engineering and includes deemed-to-satisfy and performance solutions.
 Civil engineering may include civil, structural, geotechnical and environmental engineering.

-For an engineer to be licensed in Tasmania they must have a degree for the relevant engineers class or be listed on the National Engineers Register or recognised by Engineers Australia as a chartered professional engineer
+For an engineer to be licensed in Tasmania they must have a degree for the relevant engineer sub-class and satisfy the relevant experience requirement, or be listed on the National Engineers Register (external link) or be recognised by Engineers Australia (external link) as a Chartered Professional Engineer

-All building service providers must act only within the area of their competence, as detailed in the Scheme for the Accreditation of Building Practitioners 2008 (pdf, 483.2 KB).
+All building service providers must act only within the area of their competence, as detailed in the Occupational Licensing (Building Services Work) Determination (PDF, 836.0 KB).